Food Science in Action

 Submissions will be reviewed by a panel of JFSE Editors for scientific accuracy and basic quality standards.
 Accepted videos will be posted to IFT's YouTube channel.

-A panel of five (5) judges, comprised of JFSE Editorial Board members and communications professionals will review and choose the top video from each of the three (3) entrant categories based on the criteria above.
-The top three (3) videos will be highlighted, and the winner will be announced on Monday, March 2nd, 2015.
+A panel of judges, comprised of JFSE Editorial Board members and communications professionals will review and choose the top three (3) videos based on the criteria above.
+The winners will be announced on Monday, April 24th, 2017.

 You agree to indemnify, defend, and hold harmless IFT and its employees, directors, and agents as to any claims relating to the submission or use of the submission of the videos submitted.